RasaHQ/financial-demo/README.md

 The [Helpdesk-Assistant](https://github.com/RasaHQ/helpdesk-assistant) bot has been set up to handle handoff in exactly the same way as Helpdesk-Assistant, so the simplest way to see handoff in action is to clone Financial-Demo alongside this repo.

-If you list another locally running bot as a handoff host, make sure the ports on which the rasa servers & action servers are running do not conflict with each other.
+If you list other locally running bots as handoff hosts, make sure the ports on which the various rasa servers & action servers are running do not conflict with each other.

 ## Testing the bot